 Riobamba’s Museo de la Ciudad is housed inside a historic mansion that was donated to the city by the former resident of the home.
 Also left behind are period furnishings for visitors to tour.

 The museum also houses some interesting artwork and rotating exhibits.
 For example, during our last visit, the museum held a display about Pases del Niño, one of the most important cultural events in the city.
 Entrance is free, so be sure to pop in for a look around.

 💲 Free entrance. 🕗 8:00-6:00 but closes during lunch, 12:30-2:30 pm. 📍 Located here.

 Visit the Religious Art Museum inside an Old Monastery

-Set in a former convent, the La Concepción Religious Art Museum houses a collection of hundreds of paintings, photos, and sculptures pertaining to Christianity.
-Each of the fifteen rooms show a different display.
+Set in a former convent, the La Concepción Religious Art Museum houses a collection of hundreds of paintings, photos, and sculptures about Christianity.
+Each of the fifteen rooms shows a different display.

 Tours in Spanish are included with admission or guests are free to tour on their own.
 The Religious Art Museum is often lauded as the best museum in Riobamba.
 Yet we’d personally only recommend it to those with an appreciation for religious art.

 💲 $3 entrance. 🕗 Open 9:00-5:30 Tues-Sat. 📍 Located here.